Gladstone LNG (Queensland, Australia)

 Results

-Gladstone LNG is one of three huge LNG Liquefaction plants that were built on Curtis Island, Queensland, Australia.
+Gladstone LNG is one of three huge LNG Liquefaction plants built on Curtis Island, Queensland, Australia.
 This project converts Queensland’s coal seam gas to LNG.

-This plant is owned by Santos, Petronas (Malaysia), Total (France) and KOGAS (South Korea) and has a capacity of 7.8 MTA.
+The plant is owned by Santos, Petronas (Malaysia), Total (France), and KOGAS (South Korea) and has a capacity of 7.8 MTA.
 Santos has been producing natural gas in Queensland for more than 50 years and gas from coal seams for more than 16 years.

-Bechtel awarded the insulation management contract to Insulations, Inc. because of a strong resume providing these services all over the world, including several previous overseas projects.
+Bechtel awarded the insulation management contract to I&I Soft Craft Solutions due to our strong resume providing these services worldwide, including several previous overseas projects.

-The scope was to provide technical support and material take offs, schedule material supply and manage logistics to meet project schedule.
+The scope included providing technical support and material take-offs, scheduling material supply and managing logistics to meet project schedules.

-Insulations, Inc. manufactured materials off site and provided a local warehouse and fabrication facility to support the project.
-We trained the insulators to install LNG Insulation, provided quality inspection services and helped supervise planning of the work.
+I&I Soft Craft Solutions manufactured materials off-site and provided a local warehouse and fabrication facility to support the project.
+We trained the insulators to install LNG Insulation, provided quality inspection services and helped supervise the planning of the work.

 Let’s Transform the Industry Together